citp/privacy-policy-historical/c/cr/cre/creativeboom.co.uk.md

 ## How we use cookies

 A cookie is a piece of data that a website can send to your browser, which may then store it on your computer's hard drive.
-Cookies let us know who has seen which pages on our website and let us determine how frequently pages are visited.
+Cookies let us know which pages are being viewed on our website and let us determine how frequently these pages are visited, we also gather information about the geographical location of our site visitors.
 This helps us improve our website and tailor it to our users needs.
+We use Google Analytics for this purpose - which sends several cookies to your browser - with the following names: __utma, __utmb, __utmc, __utmz

+We also use cookies to allow Creative Boom members to login to the website and manage their profiles.
+This includes editing their directory entries and posting jobs and events.
+We use a single cookie to achieve this, which is named: PHPSESSID.

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
-This may prevent you from taking full advantage of the website.
+This will not prevent you from browsing the Creative Boom site, but will prevent you from logging into your Creative Boom account.

 ## Links to other websites